rrs-6/codefundo-2018/README.md

 # MICROSOFT codefundo++ 2018 (R.V.
 COLLEGE OF ENGINEERING, BANGALORE)

 # Problem Statement:
-Prediction of wildfire by simulation in a virtual environment and its prevention using connected applications
+Identification of wildfire through  periodic stellite imagery, and predicting its course in a virtual environment old *Prediction of wildfire by simulation in a virtual environment and its prevention using connected applications*

 # Approach:
 1)The  periodic satellite scans will reveal the point of origin of fire.